AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 A Convolutional Neural Network is a deep neural network (DNN) widely used for the purposes of image recognition and processing and NLP.
 Also known as a ConvNet, a CNN has input and output layers, and multiple hidden layers, many of which are convolutional.
 In a way, CNNs are regularized multilayer perceptrons.

 [![image](https://user-images.githubusercontent.com/73923156/114887390-00496080-9e3b-11eb-8c25-02ee7df3f450.png)](https://www.youtube.com/watch?v=ReeccRD21EU "demo")

+## H. CONCLUSION

+Overall, we think the accuracy of the models is decent but can be improved further by using more data, data augmentation and better network architectures.
+Thanks to our AI lecturer, Prof. Goh Ong Sing for giving us the opportunity to learn how to implement a real-world AI project using Python.
+We gain a lot of knowledge throughout this journey, AI is really interesting and crucial in our life.